sowmya1066/react_codingChallenge/README.md

 ## Features

-- Responsive design with support for both desktop and mobile views.
+- Responsive design with support for both desktop and mobile view.
 - Product list view with individual product selection.
 - Detailed product view with a description, image, star rating, and pricing.
 - Smooth transitions between list and detail views.